Tight Robustness Certificates and Wasserstein Distributional Attacks for Deep Neural Networks: Wasserstein Distributional Attacks

-Define (sub)gradient $g_j(x)\in\partial_x\big(\theta_j-\theta_k\big)(x)$.
-Then $\mathcal{M}_r(g_j)$ give the per–iteration, first–order version of the ray ascent used in Theorems~\ref{thm:main-ReLU}–\ref{thm:main-smooth}: within a ReLU cell (affine logits) or for smooth activations (continuous $J$), moving along $u_j=\mathcal{M}_r(g_j)$ increases the gap at rate $\|g_j(x)\|_s$.
+\paragraph{Adversarial direction.} Define the (sub)gradient $g_j(x)\in\partial_x\big(\theta_j-\theta_k\big)(x)$.
+Then $\mathcal{M}_r(g_j)$ provides the per-iteration, first-order instance of the ray ascent from \cref{thm:main-ReLU,thm:main-smooth}: within a ReLU cell or for smooth activations, moving along $u_j=\mathcal{M}_r(g_j)$ increases the gap at rate $\|g_j(x)\|_s$.
 During an initial probing phase, we evaluate all rivals $j\neq k$ using these first-order steps.
-At the end of that phase, we fix a single rival $j^*$ based on the logits magnitude and continue the remaining iterations.
-If we allow $j^*$ to change at every step, the update can oscillate across classes and chase locally steep but globally suboptimal directions for misclassifications.
-Finally, we project each step to the ball of radius $\kappa\varepsilon$ around the anchor $X^{(i)}$ to the WDRO budget.
-The procedure for implementing the Wasserstein Distributional Attack is presented in Algorithm~\ref{alg:WDA}.
+At the end of this phase, we fix a single rival $j^*$ based on the logit magnitude and continue the remaining iterations.
+Fixating $j^*$ prevents the update from oscillating across classes or chasing locally steep but globally suboptimal directions.
+Finally, we project each step to the ball of radius $\kappa^{1/p}\varepsilon$ around the anchor $X^{(i)}$.
 A visualization of our algorithm is shown in Figure~\ref{fig:WDA}.
+The procedures for implementing WDA and WDA++ are presented in \cref{alg:WDA,alg:WDA++}.